Environmental Management

 Structure

-In order to facilitate environmental management based on the Group Code of Conduct, the Group has established an environmental management system (EMS) headed by the president of ENEOS Holdings as Group chief executive.
+In order to facilitate environmental management based on the Group Code of Conduct, the Group has established an environmental management system (EMS) headed by the CEO of ENEOS Holdings as Group chief executive.
 Under this system, we regularly confirm the status of achievement of environmental targets and compliance with environmental laws and regulations, and report the status to the ENEOS Holdings Executive Council and the Board of Directors, ensuring that environmental management performance is monitored and supervised by both organizations.

 In addition, 89 of the 138 business sites that have adopted the EMS have obtained ISO 14001 certification, a set of international standards for environmental management, for a certification rate of 64%.